About Us

 Rooted in Los Angeles

-Opportunity Arc Foundation is based in Los Angeles, California — one of the most diverse and dynamic cities in the United States, and one where economic inequality remains a persistent challenge.
+Opportunity Arc Institute is based in Los Angeles, California — one of the most diverse and dynamic cities in the United States, and one where economic inequality remains a persistent challenge.

 We focus our work on Los Angeles County, connecting individuals to a network of resources that spans the city's diverse communities and neighborhoods.